Gratiot Conservation District

 • Something to be proud of.
 Be among the top 5% of farms who have earned this designation so far.

-maeap law and what it means for michigan farmers
+MAEAP law and what it means for Michigan farmers

 The Michigan Agriculture Environmental Assurance Program was codified into law in March of 2011.
 This video addresses what it means for Michigan Farmers, program goals, and sources available to help.